lwillard/fallout_sim/README.md

 ## Overview

 This Lagrangian particle simulation models atmospheric fallout transport and deposition from nuclear detonations.
 The simulator uses NCEP/NCAR reanalysis wind data with vertical interpolation and supports both GPU (CuPy) and CPU (NumPy) execution modes.
-It can process both standard CSV files and professional OPEN-RISOP Excel target databases.
+It can process both standard CSV files and OPEN-RISOP Excel target databases.

 ## Features